High-Dimensional Regularized Discriminant Analysis: Discussion

 \section{Discussion}

-We have compared our proposed \emph{HDRDA} classifier to the random-forest and Witten classifiers as well as the Pang, Tong, and Guo classifiers, each of which assumes independence of the features conditional on class membership.
-Despite the rapid computational performance of diagonal classifiers and the reduction in the number of parameters to estimate, \cite{Mai:2012bf} and \cite{Fan:2012iq} have noted that diagonal classifiers can often yield inferior classification performance when compared to other classification methods.
-In fact, we have shown that the \emph{HDRDA} classifier often yields superior classification accuracy when compared to the diagonal classifiers considered using six small-sample, high-dimensional data sets, confirming the assertions of \cite{Mai:2012bf} and \cite{Fan:2012iq}.
-Furthermore, we have demonstrated that \emph{HDRDA} classifiers are more robust to the presence of outliers than the diagonal classifiers.
+We have demonstrated that our proposed \emph{HDRDA} classifier is competitive with and often superior to random forests as well as the Witten, Pang, Tong, and Guo classifiers.
+In fact, we have shown that the \emph{HDRDA} classifier often yields superior classification accuracy when applied to small-sample, high-dimensional data sets, confirming the assertions of \cite{Mai:2012bf} and \cite{Fan:2012iq} that diagonal classifiers often yield inferior classification performance when compared to other classification methods.
+Furthermore, we have demonstrated that \emph{HDRDA} classifiers are more robust to the presence of outliers than the diagonal classifiers despite their rapid computational performance and their reduction in the number of parameters to estimate.

 We also considered the popular penalized linear discriminant analysis from \cite{Witten:2011kc} because it was specifically designed for high-dimensional gene-expression data.
 We had expected its classification performance to be competitive within our classification study and perhaps superior.
-Contrarily, its underperformance in our empirical studies show that it is sensitive to outliers and unable to achieve comparable results with other classifiers designed for small-sample, high-dimensional data.
-Also, despite the claims of \cite{FernandezDelgado:2014ul} that the random forest classifier is typically superior to other classifiers, we observed that the random-forest classifier was indeed competitive but was typically outperformed by classifiers developed for small-sample, high-dimensional data.
+Contrarily, our empirical studies suggest that the classifier is sensitive to outliers and unable to achieve comparable results with other classifiers designed for small-sample, high-dimensional data.
+Also, despite the claims of \cite{FernandezDelgado:2014ul} that random forests are typically superior to other classifiers, we observed that they were indeed competitive but were typically outperformed by classifiers developed for small-sample, high-dimensional data.